overture-stack/SONG/docs/usage/06-command-reference.md

-# Client Command Reference
+# Client Reference

-This document serves as a comprehensive reference for all commands and command options currently supported by the Song client.
+Commands and options supported by the Song client.

 ## General Commands